Antarctic Treaty System

 The main tasks of international scientific and technical cooperation in Antarctica are:

-Considering this, the State institution National Scientific Antarctic Center has concluded framework bilateral agreements with scientific institutions of 16 states, which in view of their scientific and technical potential and geographical location should be grouped as follows:
+Considering this, the National Scientific Antarctic Center has concluded framework bilateral agreements with scientific institutions of 18 states, which in view of their scientific and technical potential and geographical location should be grouped as follows:

-- The leading countries of the Euro-Atlantic region with developed national Antarctic programs, cooperation with which ensures the deep integration of Ukrainian scientists into the international scientific space (UK, USA).
+- The leading countries of the Euro-Atlantic region with developed national Antarctic programs, cooperation with which ensures the deep integration of Ukrainian scientists into the international scientific space (Great Britain, United States of America).

 Scientific, technical and logistical cooperation with the listed states is of strategic importance, since all of them, including Ukraine, have or plan to construct stations or have declared their scientific interests in the Antarctic Peninsula region.